performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 forwarded to the appropriate PMDAs, which respond with metric descriptions, help text, and most importantly, metric values.

-PMCDdistributed collectionThe connections between monitor clients and ``pmcd`` processes are managed in ``libpcp``, below the PMAPI level; see the ``pmapi(3)`` man page.
+The connections between monitor clients and
+``pmcd`` processes are managed in ``libpcp``, below the PMAPI level; see the ``pmapi(3)`` man page.
 Connections between PMDAs and ``pmcd`` are managed by the PMDA routines; see the ``pmda(3)`` man page.
 There can be